 Daniel H. Rosen

-Daniel Rosen is a partner at RHG and leads the firm’s work on China.
-Since 1993 he has been a staff member of the Peterson Institute for International Economics in Washington, DC, focusing on China and authoring 7 major studies.
-Since 2001 he has served as Adjunct Associate Professor at Columbia University, teaching graduate seminars on the Chinese economy at the School of International and Public Affairs.
-Dan writes and speaks extensively on China and other emerging economy topics.
+Daniel H. Rosen is the founding partner of RHG and leads the firm’s work on China.
+He has been a visiting fellow focusing on China at the Peterson Institute for International Economics since 1993.
+He is also an adjunct associate professor at Columbia University, where he has taught graduate seminars on the Chinese economy at the School of International and Public Affairs (SIPA) since 2001.
+Mr. Rosen writes and speaks extensively on China and other emerging economy topics.
 He is a frequent contributor to the Wall Street Journal, television business media, and high-level speaking events (including Aspen Institute, Caixin Magazine, Bloomberg and private client functions) on topics including China, Chinese investment flows and economic performance, and US-China economic relations.
 His seventh major report, on Chinese foreign direct investment in the United States, was published in 2011.

-From 2000-2001 Dan was Senior Advisor for International Economic Policy at the White House National Economic Council and National Security Council, where he played a key role in completing China’s accession to the World Trade Organization and accompanied the President to Asia for summits and state visits.
-Dan is a Member of the Council on Foreign Relations, and serves on the Board of the National Committee for US-China Relations.
+From 2000-2001, Mr. Rosen was Senior Adviser for International Economic Policy at the White House National Economic Council and National Security Council, where he played a key role in completing China’s accession to the World Trade Organization and accompanied the President to Asia for summits and state visits.
+He is a member of the Council on Foreign Relations, and board member of the National Committee for US-China Relations.

 Reportby Daniel H. Rosen and Thilo Hanemann

 Chinese overseas direct investment is taking off, and increased investments in American companies could have huge benefits for the US-- unless politicization and fear-mongering turn away potential investments.